ARMmbed/BLEIntros/Docs/GettingStarted/URIBeacon.md

 You may have heard the phrase "object oriented programming".
 It's a big concept, but it's easy to understand (in a simplified way) using an analogy.
 If you think of houses as an object type, it's easy to understand that *your* house is an instance, or occurrence, of that type of object.
 Your house has a blueprint that was used to construct it, and a set of characteristics such as number of rooms and colour of window frames.
 You can use the same blueprint to create many houses, and they'll all be separate instances of the same object type.

 Once you've created instances you can use each one independently of the others.
 So you could, for example, create a hundred houses and then re-paint the window frames on just one of them.
-Manipulating the object or using the object to affect others is done using functions.
+Manipulating the object or using the object to affect others is done using *functions*.
 It's important to understand that if you have the definition of an object, but don't have an instance of the object (in other words, if you only have a blueprint, but haven't actually built the house) you can't get anything done with your house; you cannot hang up pictures before you've built the walls.

 In our program, we have an object type called ``BLEDevice``.
-This is a blueprint that includes instructions for communicating with the ``BLE API`` (remember that the ``BLE API`` is a way of telling the BLE chip what to do without need to know how it does it).
+This is a blueprint that includes instructions for communicating with ``BLE_API`` (remember that ``BLE_API`` is a way of telling the BLE chip what to do).
 The first line of our program builds an instance of the object - builds an actual house - and gives it a name.
 We do this by first saying what we want to build, and then what to call it.
 So the line

 ```c

 	BLEDevice ble;
 ```

-Says "give me an instance of the object type BLEDevice, and call it ble", so now we have an object that knows how to talk to the ``BLE API``.
+Says "give me an instance of the object type BLEDevice, and call it ble", so now we have an object that knows how to talk to ``BLE_API``.

 There's a lot more code in the program, but we'll ignore it for now.
 You'll learn about it in later samples.
 Let's just see how to set up the beacon to advertise what we want it to.